mrezabayat/iamsorush/content/posts/all-about-template.md

 ## Definition & declaration files

 It's a good practice to separate a class definition (implementation) file from its declaration file.
-However, the problem with a template class is that compiler creates  a specific class for a type only when it sees a template specialization or class instantiation of a template.
+However, a problem is that the compiler creates a class out of a template only when it sees a template specialization or a class instantiation.

 ```cpp